ZEISS-PiWeb/PiWeb-Api/_pages/011-restapi-general.md

 DELETE        | **200** (Ok) | **400** (Bad request) – Request of at least one item failed <br> **404** (Not found) – Endpoint or items do not exist
 {% endcapture %}
 {{ table | markdownify | replace: '<table>', '<table class="table table-hover">' }}
+#

-## {{page.sections['parameter']}}
+# {{page.sections['parameter']}}

-You can restrict requests by attaching several parameters to the endpoint of the webservice URL in the following format:
+You can restrict requests by attaching certain parameters to the webservice URL in the following format:

 {% highlight http %}
 ?parameter=value[&parameter=value]